Why Schools Are Adopting Chatbots in 2026

 | Semester 1 | Full adoption, 40-55% admin time saved |

 The key is to start focused — nail the top 30 questions and the admissions funnel before expanding.
+To understand the financial case for chatbot ROI in education, see our chatbot ROI calculator guide.
 A chatbot that answers 30 questions perfectly builds more trust than one that attempts 300 questions poorly.
 Expand coverage incrementally based on actual user inquiries tracked through analytics.

 Was this article helpful?